 Targeting Traditional Agricultural Area to Organic through Large Area Certification

-- Department of Agriculture and Farmers Welfare under its flagship scheme of Paramparagat Krishi Vikas Yojna (PKVY) has launched a unique quick certification programme “Large Area Certification” (LAC) to harness these potential areas (areas in hills, tribal districts, desert and rained areas in India that continue to remain free from chemical input usage).
+- Department of Agriculture and Farmers Welfare under its flagship scheme of Paramparagat Krishi Vikas Yojna (PKVY) has launched a unique quick certification program “Large Area Certification” (LAC) to harness these potential areas (areas in hills, tribal districts, desert, and rained areas in India that continue to remain free from chemical input usage).

-- Large Area Certification scheme is a Quick certification process that is cost-effective and farmers do not have to wait for 2-3 years for marketing PGS organic certified products.
+- The large Area Certification scheme is a Quick certification process that is cost-effective and farmers do not have to wait for 2-3 years for marketing PGS organic certified products.

 - Under LAC, each village in the area is considered as one cluster/group.

 - All farmers with their farmland and livestock need to adhere to the standard requirements and on being verified get certified en-mass without the need to go under conversion period.

 - India now has more than 30 lakh ha area registered under organic certification and slowly more and more farmers are joining the movement.

 - As per the international survey report (2021) India ranks at 5th place in terms of area registered under organic certification and is at the top in terms of a total number of producers (the base year 2019).